steevaavoo/ManageRDSessions/README.md

 ## Tangents

 1. Make it possible to pipe results of Get-x functions into Do-x functions
-1. See if it's possible to work with a table and select one or more individual sessions to Do-x functions
+1. See if it's possible to work with a table and select one or more individual sessions to pass into Do-x functions